Latest posts by Keerthana Nagarajan (see all)

 It took him nearly two years to cover all the 29 states of India, finishing in October 2014 in New Delhi.
 This is how his travel map looks like now, as his journey continued.

 “India is a country which has everything you can ask for as a traveler – beaches, high mountains, Islands, desert, dense forests, monuments, diverse culture.
-In my Kanyakumari to Kashmir trip spreading from 12-Dec-2012 to 4-Oct-2014, I ended up clocking close to 60,000 kilometers, travelling across the 29 states of India and 5 union territories.
+In my Kanyakumari to Kashmir trip spreading from 12-Dec-2012 to 4-Oct-2014, I ended up clocking close to 60,000 kilometers, traveling across the 29 states of India and 5 union territories.
 I saw countless sunrises & sunsets, crossed various rivers & mountains, traveled in all sorts of transportation – planes, ships, trains, cars, jeeps, lorries, bikes, auto rickshaws, bicycles, by foot and I am still amazed by the experience.“

 It was not just nature and structures that left him with indelible impression but also the people he met who’ve changed his approach towards life.
 “I got free stays, free food, free rides, and people taking time to help me in finding a place.”